StructSeeker/powershell-word-com-automation/readme.md

 **How to ask for it:**

-> "Start a REPL session on my document so we can explore it together"

-> "Open an interactive session — I want to check the structure before making changes"
+> "Start a PowerShell Repl session and connect to the "<location>" word doucment"

 In REPL mode, the agent will ask you to run commands in a terminal and paste back any output it needs to see.